The Fly Bench LogoThe Fly Bench Logo

 Overview

 Tied with a chenille or squirmy worm tail and dubbed collar, this fly combines the movement of a worm with a slightly more natural profile.
-It often includes bead chain eyes or a small bead to get it to the bottom where carp feed.
+Often includes bead chain eyes or a small bead to get it to the bottom where carp feed.
+The bright colors trigger curiosity while the undulating tail mimics natural worm movement.
+Effective in various colors including pink, red, and chartreuse to match conditions and visibility.

 Pattern Characteristics